 The excess air acts as a guide to shape the paint as it comes out of the sprayer.
 The higher the pressure inside of the paint tin the thicker the paint you can use.

 How to clean the Wagner Flexio 570

-Once all of these pieced have been cleaned you can put it all back together again once dried.
+Once all of these pieces have been cleaned you can put them all back together again once dried.
 I always like to run the portable sprayer dry with only air for a few seconds just to make sure no moisture is left in the system.